JohnTheNerd/WOLRelay/README.md

         - **scanInterval**: How long should we wait between ARP scans (in seconds)?
 Remove entirely to disable ARP scanning and rely on ARP announcement packets, but keep in mind that this have a cost in accuracy as not all devices will send ARP announcements unless specifically requested.

+        - **scanInterfaces**: This field is optional.
+A list of strings, indicating the names of network interfaces to sniff ARP packets from.

         - **macAddresses**: Required if ARP is enabled.
 A list of strings, defining MAC addresses to track online status of.

 - Run the application _as a superuser_.
 This is required because you need special permissions in order to send arbitrary packets to the network (such as the magic packet).